Michael Coren

 Michael Coren (born 15 January 1959) is a British-Canadian writer and clergyman.
 A long-time television personality, Coren hosted The Michael Coren Show on the Crossroads Television System from 1999 to 2011 before moving to the Sun News Network to host The Arena with Michael Coren, from 2011 until the channel's demise in early 2015.
 He has also been a long-time radio personality, particularly on Toronto talk radio station CFRB.
 Coren is currently a columnist for the Toronto Star and iPolitics.

 He has written more than ten books, including biographies of G. K. Chesterton, H. G. Wells, Arthur Conan Doyle, J. R. R. Tolkien and C. S. Lewis.
-His latest books are Heresy: Ten Lies They Spread About Christianity (2012), The Future of Catholicism (2013), Hatred: Islam's War on Christianity (2014) and Epiphany: A Christian's Change of Heart & Mind over Same-Sex Marriage (2016).
+His latest books are Heresy: Ten Lies They Spread About Christianity (2012), The Future of Catholicism (2013), Hatred: Islam's War on Christianity (2014), Epiphany: A Christian's Change of Heart & Mind over Same-Sex Marriage (2016) and The Rebel Christ (2021).

-Family

-Coren married his wife, Bernadette, in 1987.
-They have four children.
-He is a cousin of the late British author and journalist Alan Coren, and is thus related to Alan's children Victoria Coren Mitchell and Giles Coren.

 Life and career

-Coren was born in Walthamstow, Essex, England, of Jewish heritage, and raised secular.
+Coren was born in Walthamstow, at the time in Essex, England, of Jewish heritage, and raised secular.
 After obtaining a degree in politics from the University of Nottingham, he moved from Britain to Canada in 1987.
 For several years, he was a columnist for Frank and then The Globe and Mail, before he began syndicated columns for the Financial Post and Sun Media in 1995.
 Following his departure from Frank, he became a favourite target of that publication, culminating in a spoof ad contest to "deflower" Michael Coren (a nod to Frank's notorious "Deflower Caroline Mulroney" contest, and a satirical jab at Coren's conservative leanings.)
 Coren had also been a favourite target of Frank back in the days before he began writing for them.
 Coren took exception to being labelled a "literary prostitute" during a 1994 interview.

 His career as a broadcaster began in the early 1990s when he co-hosted a political debate segment with Irshad Manji on TVOntario's Studio 2.
 In 1995, he began an evening talk show on CFRB.
 In 1999, Coren briefly moved to Talk 640 for a short stint as its morning man.
 He returned to CFRB, where he hosted a show from 6:30 to 8:00 p.m. weekday nights, and regularly filled in for other hosts until November 2005.
 Coren was dismissed by CFRB as a result of complaints arising from comments ridiculing the weight of an apparent guest.
 In fact, the guest was an actor and the segment was scripted.
 According to CFRB's Operations Manager, Steve Kowch, "Pat Holiday, our general manager and myself went through the tape of Monday night's show and were shocked ... it was totally out of bounds."
 Coren argues that it was a satire comparing in his mind public attitude to third world starvation with North America's obsession with slimming and self-indulgence.